far-eye/jest-github-action/README.md

 This action run jest unit test and generate a report and fail PR if any test cases are failing

 This action will run unit test only for files changed in current PR.

-If no test cases are pesent for any file, then it will mark PR as success.
+If all test cases are passing, it will mark PR as success.
 If any test cases are failing, then it will mark PR as failed

+If no test cases are pesent for any changed file, then it will mark PR as success.

 ## Example usage